Djenne: An African Jewel Made of Mud

 My wanderings have taken me through the back alleys of the city and I turn a corner to enter an alley not yet touched by the sun.

 It is dark and cool and casts an eerie feeling as I approach an alcove mostly hidden in shadow.
 The people here are not merchants, and I think perhaps I have made a wrong turn into a place I should not be.

 Besides the reek of human waste, there is a fog of incense and various other burning objects whose smells I cannot identify.
 Shafts of sunlight cut through the darkness accentuating the malignant atmosphere as I take a few tentative steps inside.

-He watches me as I approach, his body unmoving, his head stationery, while only his black eyes track me, like a cat stalking prey.
-He shrieks when I raise my camera and I stumble backwards.
+He watches me as I approach, his body unmoving, his head stationary, while only his black eyes track me, like a cat stalking prey.
+He shrieks when I raise my camera and I stumble backward.
 His eyes are vacant, blank, and I think he is in his own place at the moment.
-Then I smell the khat, a strong local weed, stronger than marijuana, and know that accounts for his glassy eyed stare.
+Then I smell the khat, a strong local weed, stronger than marijuana, and know that accounts for his glassy-eyed stare.

 Besides the ethereal beauty of the city itself, Djenne is a place of power and magic.
 It holds violence and death, mystery and intrigue, and is a part of old Africa that will likely disappear within my lifetime.
 It is not a place for the faint of heart, but calls to pilgrims with an open soul and mind.

 - Los Angeles: Zen and the City at Suiho En - October 5, 2017

 - California: Culver City, Home of the Movies - September 4, 2017